TylerAuer/bad-calculators/README.md

 ## To Do

-1. Add floating point support for current operations
+1. Fix margin on level header and subheader
-2. Add script that templates new levels
+2. Add star progress to level page
 3. Shows total stars possible
 4. Log attempts
 5. Add user auth with Google

-## Puzzle Ideas
+6. 404 Page and redirects